gregordinary/sms-backup-restore-extractor/README.md

     - `output_folder`: Path to the output folder.
     - `--huge-tree`: (Likely Needed) Disable lxml security features to support very large XML files.
     - `--threads`: (Optional) Number of threads to use (default: 4).
+    - `--write-hash-on`:
+      - `--write-hash-on media` = Update the hash file after processing each media item.
+Default behavior, will create the hash file immediately on running the script and update the hashes as it processes each media item (image or video).
+If the script is interrupted or terminated, the hash values of written images is still tracked.
+      - `--write-hash-on mms` = Update the hash file after processing each mms.
+Although unlikely due to the MMS size-limits, if your XML file has multiple images per MMS, this can offer slight performance improvement while still tracking progress.
+It will update the hash file as it processes each MMS object.
+      - `--write-hash-on xml` = Update the hash after processing a complete XML file.
+If you are processing a directory with 3 XML files and it errors out on the third file, your progress will be saved from the frist two files, but not the third.
+A trade-off for some additional performance, if needed.
+      - `--write-hash-on run` = Update the hash file after processing the full run and exiting successfully.
+Whether there is 1 XML file or 10, it'll only produce the hash file at the end of a complete run (old behavior).
+If the script exits unexpectedly, while all your images will still be there in the directory, the tracking of them between runs will be lost.
     - `--saved-hashes`: (Optional) Path to the saved_hashes file (default: output_folder/saved_hashes.pkl).
     - `--max-depth`: (Optional) Maximum directory depth to search for XML files (default: current directory only).
       - --max-depth 0 = no limit